dotkernel/dotkernel/tutorials/Creating a Contact Us page/01 - Introduction.md

 The frontend application comes with 2 default modules: the  `App` module and the `User` module.
 The App module should serve to hold application wide code and configuration, or the stuff that is not worth to modularize yet.
 It also holds the application templates, like the layout, error templates and so on.

 In the user module, you'll find code and templates that extend the functionality provided by the [dotkernel/dot-user](https://github.com/dotkernel/dot-user) module.
 This was made to provide additional functionality for the user module, and at the same time, a proof of concept or demo of how you should work and extend that module.
-Among others, these module extension provides mailing functionality for user related events, authentication customization and validation, template overwrites and so on.
+Among provided functionality,  it is worth to mention mailing functionality for user related events, authentication customization and validation, template overwrites and so on.
 For now, we'll not digg deeper into this.
 It is the subject of another tutorial.

 Please note that these modules also provide module specific configuration in the `ModuleName/src/ConfigProvider` class, which is merged in the final configuration.